nmfs-fish-tools/Resources/CONTRIBUTING.md

 #### Local development

 R packages can be developed locally using the following Github workflow:
-- Clone the package locally
+- Clone the package locally:
 ```console
 git clone
 ```

 - Make sure you check out the development branch and pull it.
 The development branch is the most up-to-date centralized version of the package for most toolbox tools.
-This can be done on the command line with
+This can be done on the command line with:
 ```console
 git checkout -b development
 ```